 - Yuj samyamane: Censuring thought waves in the mental pond to see the self within clearly.

 According to Ahirbudhnya Samhita, yoga is the union between the individual soul and the Universal Soul.
 The Sanskrit line is as follows:

 (P. 17, Light on Ashtanga Yoga)

-In this state of realizing soul, one comes to understand that the soul in everybody is the same which results into considering and behaving others with equanimity.
+In this state of realizing soul, one comes to understand that the soul in everybody is the same which results in considering and behaving others with equanimity.

 Mukunda Stiles in his book, “Structural Yoga Therapy” talks about the two dimensions of the yoga; the one which is obvious and another which is secret.
-Giving the analogy of a tree, he further says that a tree has a trunk, branches and leaves above the ground which absorb the nutrition from the sun.
-The hidden roots brings the energy from the soil and water underneath.
-This ideas has been further described by Stiles mentioning about Shakti which is obvious and in constant motion and the eternal and unchanging is Siva.
+Giving the analogy of a tree, he further says that a tree has a trunk, branches, and leaves above the ground which absorbs the nutrition from the sun.
+The hidden roots bring the energy from the soil and water underneath.
+This idea has been further described by Stiles mentioning about Shakti which is obvious and in constant motion and the eternal and unchanging is Siva.
 The part of Shakti is exoteric and the Siva aspect is esoteric.
-Thus Yoga is the way of creating harmonious relationship between different aspects specifically: esoteric and exoteric.
-He writes, “The yoga teachings regarding bringing the body, mind and emotion into harmony, such as Hath Yoga, are exoteric.
-Those teachings focused upon the outer self in harmony with the Inner Self, such as Classical Yoga, are esoteric (P.6, Structural Yoga Therapy).”
+Thus Yoga is the way of creating a harmonious relationship between different aspects specifically: esoteric and exoteric.
+He writes, “The yoga teachings regarding bringing the body, mind, and emotion into harmony, such as Hath Yoga, are exoteric.
+Those teachings focused on the outer self in harmony with the Inner Self, such as Classical Yoga, are esoteric (P.6, Structural Yoga Therapy).”
 He further writes on yoga as being unique to five other classical Indian philosophical systems, “Yoga is based on a process of physical and mental training culminating in the direct experience of realizing the universal Self within everyone (P.6, Structural Yoga Therapy).”